thsaravana/thsaravana.github.io/_posts/2018-10-04-intellij-kotlin-renaming-support.md

 method.
 You do the same thing there what we did here.
 And that's really it.
 Oh, you do need to register your manipulator against the `PsiElement` in the plugin.xml.<br>
-I didn't add an `ElementManipulator` here because `KtStringTemplateExpressionManipulator` already exists, and so my hands were tied.
+I didn't add an `ElementManipulator` here because `KtStringTemplateExpressionManipulator` already exists, and so my hands were tied.<br> If you do decide to use an ElementManipulator, you should override `getRangeInElement()` as well.
+This is the TextRange that's highlighted when you Ctrl hover over the reference.